RetroDECK/ES-DE/USERGUIDE-DEV.md

 **IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!**

-ES-DE is designed to be backward compatible to a certain degree, that is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie fork.
+ES-DE is designed to be backward compatible to a certain degree.
+That is, it should be able to read data from other/previous EmulationStation versions such as the RetroPie fork.
 But the opposite is not true and it's a one-way ticket for your gamelist.xml files and your custom collection files when migrating to ES-DE as they will be modified in ways that previous ES versions will see as data loss.
 For instance ES-DE does not use image tags inside the gamelist.xml files to find game media but instead matches the media to the names of the game/ROM files.
-So it will not save any such tags back to the gamelist files during updates, effectively removing the display of the game media if the files are opened in another ES fork.
+So it will not save any such tags back to the gamelist files during updates, effectively disabling the game media if the files are opened in another ES fork.

 Due to this, always make backups of at least the following directories before testing ES-DE for the first time: